sfc-gh-cguzman/ext-oauth-snowflake-cortex-agents/README.md

 **External OAuth Configuration:**

 Snowflake requires a Security Integration to validate OAuth tokens.
-This one-time setup tells Snowflake:
+This configuration:
-1. Trust tokens from your Okta authorization server
+1. Establishes trust with the Okta authorization server
-2. Map the token's `sub` claim to Snowflake user's identity
+2. Maps the token's `sub` claim to Snowflake user identity
-3. Run queries as the authenticated user (not a service account)
+3. Executes queries as the authenticated user

 ```sql
 -- Example Security Integration